dev-collab-org/on-chain-file-interface/prototypes/DEV.md

 # Steps to Add a Prototype

-- create a new Solidity interface to get file content from an on-chain contract
+- write a Solidity interface just for the purposes of getting file content from a smart contract
+- make a smart contract that uses your interface to return files
 - try using it from an off-chain or on-chain client
-- implement the tests TK
-- create a new directory in [prototypes](./) with the interface and test files
+- create a new directory in [prototypes](./) with the interface and a README.md